 New in town?
 In the 19th Century, you better not have a sniffle, because off to Lazareto Island you would go.
 A former quarantine site and hardly changed since it closed in the early 20th C, Lazareto makes a slightly ominous tourist attraction.
 Who knows how many ghosts come out at night?
 Luckily, we were there during the day – so no need to be scared.
 Just a quick boat ride from Es Castell and upon your return, sit in the lovely harbor and watch the ghosts appear from the safety of your paella.

-Although this town was developed in the 1970’s, its fishermen’s cottages, all whitewashed and sunny, ooze style and sophistication.
-Although a little touristy, sometimes that is not a bad thing.
+Although Binibeca was developed in the 1970’s, its fishermen’s cottages, all whitewashed and sunny, ooze style and sophistication.
+A little touristy, sometimes that is not a bad thing.
 There is a reason why people flock – for me it was the Pomada Granita I found in one of its bars!
 (Try and find the beach near here so tiny it’s called the Lover’s Beach.)

 I couldn’t leave the island, and this post, without a little shopping.
 The Menorcan sandal has become a classic.
 Local Mahon-based designer, Llorenç Pons, has updated them in colors and fabrics not seen anywhere else.
 Land in the capital and head directly to his store, Bobas, on Pont de L’Angel 4, grab a bite at the Fish Market and head straight to Platja Cavalleria!

 What are your Best Bits of Menorca?
 I am always keen to know more!

 Stay in one of the luxurious Menorca Hotels

 Thanks so much to Visit Spain and Traverse Events for inviting me to the #MustSeeMenorca conference.
 It was a joy to explore such a beautiful island with such talented folks!

 5 thoughts on “Best Bits of Menorca, Spain”